Abaan5467/discord-bot/README.md

 ```sh
 pip install python-dotenv
 ```
 You also need to install ffmpeg for the music feature to work.
-[Contribution guidelines for this project](https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-2024-07-10-git-1a86a7a48d-full_build.7z)
+Download ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-2024-07-10-git-1a86a7a48d-full_build.7z)